Originally Published October 19, 2021

-Twelve years ago, no one was thinking about Bitcoin in their IRA.
-At the time, it had little value.
+Twelve years ago, almost no one was thinking about Bitcoin in their IRA.
+At the time, it was worth less than $20.
 And of those who even knew it existed, few thought it would last—especially among the financial press, which had for years dismissed crypto.
+(For a blast from the past, check out Forbes’ 2011 obituary for Bitcoin, titled So, That’s the End of Bitcoin Then.)

-In spite of its critics, though, Bitcoin—and crypto in general—has seen a flood of interest from ordinary investors, hedge funds, major corporations, and even countries.
+Despite its critics, though, Bitcoin—and crypto in general—has seen a flood of interest from ordinary investors, hedge funds, major corporations, and even countries.
+Recently, the world’s largest asset manager, BlackRock, partnered with Coinbase to offer Bitcoin exposure to institutional investors after staunchly opposing digital currencies for years.

-Considering how quickly cryptocurrency has taken off, it’s worth considering whether you should invest in crypto as part of your retirement portfolio.
+Considering the massive gains cryptocurrencies have seen over the past decade and a half (even when you take into account the current crypto winter), it’s worth looking at whether you should invest in crypto as part of your retirement portfolio.
 Here, we’re looking at the top reasons to buy crypto in your IRA, starting with the tax advantages.

 1. An IRA Could Be the Most Tax-Efficient Way to Get Into Crypto

-In 2021 alone, the value of popular cryptos like Bitcoin, Ethereum, and Solana has soared, meaning massive gains for investors.
-But it could also mean hefty tax bills for anyone wanting to cash in.
+Last year, the value of popular cryptos like Bitcoin, Ethereum, and Solana soared to record highs, meaning massive gains for investors.
+But for those who cashed in, it also meant a hefty tax bill.

 Because cryptocurrency is considered an asset, it’s subject to short- or long-term capital gains taxes, depending on how long you’ve held a coin or token.

 To illustrate how crypto taxes work, let’s say you bought 10 Ethereum tokens on October 15, 2020, at a cost of $361.83 each.
 Had you then sold them on October 13, 2021, when the value of a single token was $3,608.43, a total of $32,466 would be subject to tax (the total value of your holdings minus your initial investment).
-And because you sold your holdings just shy of a year, they’d considered short-term capital gains.
-That means your profit of $32,466 would count as normal income on your taxes.
+And because you would have sold your holdings just shy of a year, they would have been considered short-term capital gains when you filed your taxes earlier this year.
+That means your profit of $32,466 would have counted as normal income on your taxes.

-Not only would this mean an increase in taxable revenue.
-It could also push you into a higher income tax bracket.
-Continuing the previous example, assuming you make $55,000 a year, your crypto earnings would push you into the 24% tax bracket for 2021.
-That would also mean you owe roughly $7,791.84 of your crypto earnings back in taxes.
+Not only would this have resulted in an increase in taxable revenue.
+It might have pushed you into a higher income tax bracket.
+Continuing the previous example, assuming you made $55,000 from your regular job in 2021, your crypto earnings would have pushed you into the 24% tax bracket for 2021.
+As a result, you would owe roughly $7,791.84 of your crypto earnings back in taxes.

-Had you instead bought and sold Ethereum within a crypto IRA, however, you would owe nothing on your current gains, regardless of whether they were short-term or long-term.
-Nor would you have the hassle of reporting the sale price and cost basis for every trade.
+Had you instead bought and sold that same Ethereum within a crypto IRA, however, you would have owed nothing on your current gains, regardless of whether they were short-term or long-term.
+Nor would you have needed to deal with the hassle of reporting the sale price and cost basis for every trade.

 With a crypto IRA, as long as you wait until you’re eligible to take distributions, the only taxes you’ll pay are on distributions for traditional and SEP IRAs.
-And with a Roth crypto IRA, you’ll pay nothing in taxes.
+Better yet, with a Roth crypto IRA, you’ll pay nothing in taxes.

 2. Investing in Crypto Is a Great Way to Diversify Your Portfolio